What is a low interest rate credit card?

 What is the cheapest credit card?

-Conversely, a card with a higher interest rate but no annual fee could potentially cost nothing if you consistently pay off the balance in full each month, avoiding interest charges altogether.
+On the other hand, a card with a higher interest rate but no annual fee could potentially cost nothing if you consistently pay off the balance in full each month, avoiding interest charges altogether.

 What to consider before applying for a low interest rate credit card